Halong Bay (photo: Herr-Bert)

 10. Yangon (Rangoon), Burma

-Having been shrouded in mystery for years due to the secrecy of its military government, Burma, and more specifically Rangoon, is suddenly exploding into life as a newly opened backpacking destination.
+Having been shrouded in mystery for years due to the secrecy of its military government, Burma, and, more specifically, Rangoon, is exploding into life as a newly opened backpacking destination.

-It’s newness doesn’t mean that there isn’t much to see however.
-The 2500 year old Buddhist shrine of Shwedagon Pagoda, Aung San Suu Kyi’s house and the national museum all make for interesting viewing.
-The beach at nearby Ngwe Saung is also one of the best, and most unspoilt, in the whole of Southeast Asia.
+The beach at nearby Ngwe Saung is also one of the best and most unspoiled in the whole of Southeast Asia.

-About the Author: Will Peach is one of the site editors over at Gap Daemon, the gap year community website for backpackers and gap year travellers.
-You can also catch him writing about his latest adventures on his other blog My Spanish Adventure and on Twitter.
+About the Author: Will Peach is one of the site editors over at Gap Daemon, the gap year community website for backpackers and gap year travelers.
+You can also catch him writing about his latest adventures on his other blog, My Spanish Adventure, and Twitter.

 Awesome!
 I’ve been to five of those places!